oeb25/msc-thesis/full.md

 To provide a good editor experience,

 # Automatic folding of isorecursive structures {#automatic-folding-of-isorecursive-structures}
 In Mist, types such as `struct`s and `enum`s are named, allowing them to be referenced inside other types, in function arguments, and local variables (see \cref{types-in-mist}).
 In addition to being a collection of fields, they can also carry logical properties with `invariant`s.
-From a programmer's perspective, these fields and properties can be accessed at any point in the program, and the invariants can for the most part be assumed to hold, without the need for any additional annotation.^[Note: Due to this, we say that the Mist source language has _transparent_ types, but it's not important.]
+From a programmer's perspective, these fields and properties can be accessed at any point in the program, and the invariants can usually be assumed to hold without the need for any additional annotation.^[Note: Due to this, we say that the Mist source language has _transparent_ types, but it's not important.]

-This property, however, introduces an implicit guarantee about where and when the invariants of a type holds.
-This is tricky when we, for example, modify the internals of a struct in a sequence of operations, and part way through the mutation the invariants only partially hold.
+This property, however, introduces an implicit guarantee about where and when the invariants of a type hold.
+This is tricky when we, for example, modify the internals of a struct in a sequence of operations, and part way through the mutation, the invariants only partially hold.